Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Numerical Experiments

-As shown in Fig. \ref{fig:case1}(a), the loss with respect to the inner-level function $f(x, y)$ decreases faster than that of the outer-level function $g(x, y)$, which aligns with our result in Remark \ref{RE-complexity} under multiple-timescale step sizes.
-Additionally, it is observed that the gradient $\bar{h}^k_x$ estimated at iteration $k$ asymptotically approaches the hypergradient $\nabla \Phi(\bar{x}^k)$, and the approximation error matches the result in Lemma \ref{LE-outer-penalty-error} and Theorem \ref{TH-the1}.
-Furthermore, the blue curves in Fig. \ref{fig:case1}(b) demonstrate that the {\ALGNAME} algorithm successfully converges to the optimal solution.
-The orange curves in Fig. \ref{fig:case1}(b) show that the consensus error associated with ${x_i^k}$ converge at a faster rate than those of ${y_i^k}$ and ${z_i^k}$, which is consistent with our theoretical findings.
+As shown in Fig. \ref{fig:case1}a, both the losses of the inner-level function \( g(x^k, y^k) = \frac{1}{m} \sum_{i=1}^m g_i(x_i^k, y_i^k) \) and the outer-level function \( f(x^k, y^k) = \frac{1}{m} \sum_{i=1}^m f_i(x_i^k, y_i^k) \) decrease approximately at the same rate.
+Additionally, the constraint \( g(x^k, y^k) - g(x^k, z^k) \leq 0 \) is always satisfied, and the convergence of the term $g(x^k, y^k) - g(x^k, z^k)$ is faster than that of the losses associated with both the inner-level and outer-level functions.
+These observations are consistent with the result in Theorem \ref{COR-rate} and Remark \ref{RE-revised-heter} under multiple-timescale step sizes.
+On the other hand, the blue curves in Fig. \ref{fig:case1}b demonstrate that the {\ALGNAME} algorithm successfully converges to the optimal solution.
+The orange curves in Fig. \ref{fig:case1}b show that the consensus errors associated with the outer-level variables $\{x_i^k\}$ converge at a faster rate than those of the inner-level-related variables $\{y_i^k\}$ and $\{z_i^k\}$, which is consistent with our theoretical findings.
+Figs. \ref{fig:case1}c and \ref{fig:case1}d show the trajectories of \((x_i^k, y_i^k)\) and \((\bar{x}^k, \bar{y}^k)\) over iterations 0–1500.
+We observe that with a random initialization, the trajectory \((x_i^k, y_i^k)\) asymptotically reaches consensus and quickly converges to the solution point once the consensus errors of the inner-level variables \(\{z_i^k\}\) and \(\{y_i^k\}\) begin to decrease around the 50th iteration, as shown in Fig. \ref{fig:case1}b.
+These observations further demonstrate the impact of the heterogeneity errors on the convergence and the crucial role of the inner-level heterogeneity.